artorias961/artorias961.github.io/README.md

 A [node](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction) is an open-source, cross-platfoorm runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
 The node package manager (npm) provides access to hundreds of thousands of reusable packages.

+If you are using PyCharm Professional it will be given to you else follow [Node.js](https://nodejs.org/en/).

 Down below is the code and I will name the file **local_node.js**.
 Save the file and make sure its in the same directory as the other codes.

 ```js